kkovacs/diceware8k/README.md

 # diceware8k

-Simple tool to generate secure passwords offline from the diceware8k word list.
+Simple tool to generate secure passwords offline from the diceware8k word list, using Go's cryptography-grade random.

 The word list is at: http://world.std.com/~reinhold/dicewarefaq.html#diceware8k